Bordeaux to Toulouse Cycling Tour

-An 8 day cycling holiday with luggage transfers,self guided, using our detailed maps and route guides, includes quality bike and helmet , B&B Accommodation in a combination of 2 & 3 star hotels and Chambres D'Hotes ,Airport / Train Transfers, 4* upgrades available
+An 8 day cycling holiday with luggage transfers,self guided, using our detailed maps and route guides, includes quality bike and helmet , B&B Accommodation in 3 star hotels and Chambres D'Hotes some with pools ,Airport / Train Transfers, 4* upgrades available, below is a photo gallery of your trip

 Day 1: Arrival in Bordeaux' Known simply as 'La Perle d'Aquitaine', the city's charms range from its historic Old Town to its winding Garonne River to the endless bottles of fine local wine.